olemb/overdub/README.rst

     Right Arrow    wind
     f              fullscreen

+There is also experimental support for control by gamepad and sustain pedal.
 The solo and fast winding buttons found on the gamepad have no equivalent on the keyboard.
 This is because I haven't yet found a way to ignore key repeats in Tkinter.